Neurodyne/scala_train/README.md

 2. Functions in Scala
 3. Polymorphism and pattern matching
 4. FP in Python
-5. Scala Collections.
-Algorithmic complexity of standard library containers
+5. Scala Collections and Algebraic complexity
 6. Parallelism and Concurrencty
 7. Invited talks.
 Scala type system.
 Implicits in Scala
 8. Advanced type system.
 Functional programming to the Max